pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 - **Truth** is not defined solely by falsifiability, but by its **alignment with purpose**
 - **Science** is not a toolbox of methods, but a disciplined way of **ordering the world toward the good**

-Only then can we build a science that heals without cursing, explains without flattening, and discovers without forgetting what it is *for*.
+Only then can we build a science that explains without flattening meaning, and discovers without losing sight of its *objective placement*—that is, what it is *actually suited for*.

 ---